markbirbeck/adapter-template/README.md

 # Express Support

-The easiest templating libraries to support are those that provide
+The easiest templating libraries to support are those that provide Express support by way of the `express()` method.

 # Template Languages Supported:

 * atpl